Posted on: May 12, 2023 | 3 mins | Written by: HDFC ERGO Team

 It is imperative to take a backup of the data periodically.
 The backup should create the entire data infrastructure of the organisation.

-A firewall that is host-based has to be allowed to limit the number of connections from administrative machines to administrative shares.
+A host-based firewall has to be allowed to limit the number of connections from administrative machines to administrative shares.
 This is a good way of ransomware protection.

 Strong passwords need to be used to protect all accounts.
 For all services, multi-factor authentication should be used.